 Strengths and Limitations

-account for normal river flow or rain flooding.
+However, the SLOSH model does not explicitly model the impacts of waves on top of the surge nor does it account for normal river flow or rain flooding.
 Future advancements in the SLOSH model will allow for the resolution of some of these limitations.

 SLOSH Display Program (SDP)